solaeus/dust/README.md

 ### Empty Values

 Dust does not have a null type.
 Instead, it uses the "empty" type to represent a lack of any other value.
 There is no syntax to create this value: it is only used by the interpreter.
 Note that Dust *does* have the NaN value, which is a floating point value that must exist in order for floats to work as intended.
-Integers will never be NaN and no value will ever be null or undefined.
+No value will ever be null or undefined.

 ## Implementation

 Dust is formally defined as a Tree Sitter grammar in the tree-sitter-dust module.
 Tree sitter generates a parser, written in C, from a set of rules defined in Javascript.
 Dust itself is a rust binary that calls the C parser using FFI.
-Javascript is used *only* to define the grammar, all of the compiled code is in Rust or C.

-Tree Sitter generates a concrete syntax tree, which the Rust code maps to an abstract syntax tree by traversing each node once.
-Tree sitter is fast enough to be updated on every keystroke which is perfect for a data-oriented language like Dust because it allows only the relevant sections to be re-evaluated and the result displayed instantly.
-Most languages skip the concrete syntax and parse directly to an abstract syntax tree, but there are reasons for using a concrete syntax tree.
-Some of the project's long-term goals are to support interactivity and allowing comments to be aware of the interpreted code.
-In the medium-term it is helpful to produce error messages for invalid syntax because the evaluator knows exactly where it and everything else is in the document.
+Tree Sitter generates a concrete syntax tree, which dust travseres to create an abstract syntax tree that can be executed run the dust code.
+Each

 ## Contributing